 - ¼ cup peanuts

 - Ingredients are listed for 2 servings.
 If you're making 4 servings, please double your ingredients by using both meal kit bags provided.

 - For full ingredient list, see Nutrition.

-Add the quinoa, 1¼ cup (2 ½ cups) water, and a pinch of salt to a small saucepan over high heat.
-Bring to a boil, cover, reduce heat to low, and cook until the spirals burst and water is absorbed, about 15 to 17 minutes.
+Add quinoa, 1¼ cups water, and a pinch of salt to a small saucepan over high heat.
+Bring to a boil, cover, reduce heat to low, and cook until the spirals burst and water is absorbed, 15 to 17 minutes.
 (4-serving meal: use 2½ cups water)

-Add the vegetable broth concentrate, 2 cups (4 cups) water, ¼ tsp (½ tsp) salt, and a pinch of pepper to the garlic, ginger, and onion mixture.
-Bring to a boil, reduce heat, and simmer for 3 to 5 minutes.
+Add vegetable broth concentrate, 2 cups water, ¼ tsp salt, and a pinch of pepper to the large pot with the aromatics.
+Bring to a boil, reduce heat to low, and simmer 3 to 5 minutes.
 (4-serving meal: use 4 cups water, ½ tsp salt)

-Add the peanut butter, Sriracha, and just ½ cup (1 cup) of the tomatoes to the soup and stir well.
-Add the sliced Swiss chard leaves and stems and cook until soup is slightly thickened, and the Swiss chard has wilted, about 4 to 5 minutes.
+Add peanut butter, Sriracha, and just ½ cup crushed tomatoes to the soup, and stir.
+Add Swiss chard leaves and stems and cook until the soup is slightly thickened and the chard has wilted, 4 to 5 minutes.
 (4-serving meal: use 1 cup tomatoes) TIPS: Use less Sriracha if you prefer less heat.
 Save the remaining tomatoes for your own use.

 Divide the West African peanut stew between large bowls.
 Top with quinoa and sprinkle with peanuts.
-Enjoy!
+Tuck in!